undo-ransomware/cuckoo-config/README.md

   `qemu-img convert -c -O qcow2 base.vdi /home/cuckoo/sandbox/storage/analyses/base.qcow2`.
   Take good care of that file, ie. back it up somewhere safe – all disk images are useless without it!
-- Setup the `undumped.py` tool: Mount the base image to `/mnt` using `sudo qemu-nbd -r -c /dev/nbd0 base.qcow2` and
-  `sudo mount -o ro /dev/nbd0p2 /mnt`, then create the filelist using `find /mnt -type f -print0 | xargs -0 md5sum >/home/cuckoo/sandbox/storage/analyses/existing.md5`.
-  Use `fdisk -l /dev/nbd0` to determine the offset of the Windows root partition (usually second) and adjust `STARTSECT` in `undumped.py` if it isn't 404 sectors (ugly but some samples ruin the partition table).
-  `umount /mnt` and release the device using `qemu-nbd -d /dev/nbd0` (else `undumped.py` will crash because the device is busy).
+- Setup the `dump.py` tool: Mount the base image using `sudo qemu-nbd -r -c /dev/nbd0 /home/cuckoo/sandbox/storage/analyses/base.qcow2`, then use `fdisk -l /dev/nbd0` to determine the offset of the Windows root partition (usually second) and adjust `STARTSECT` in `dump.py` if it isn't 206848 sectors (ugly but some samples ruin the partition table).
+Release the device using `qemu-nbd -d /dev/nbd0` else `dump.py` will crash with an unhelpful `Failed to set NBD socket`.
+- Generate `base.json` by running `python /opt/cuckoo/utils/dump.py --base`.
+  Observe lack of crash, proving your partition offset is correct and you didn't forget to close the device.
+The script does take a while, though, before it prints `/dev/nbd0 disconnected`.
 - Install and configure the web interface.
 This is documented in the cuckoo docs, but use the `setup/cuckoo-*.ini` config files for correct paths.
 Make sure to front uwsgi with an Apache or NginX doing SSL termination and